bet4a/d3wiki/Arrays.md

 }
 ```

 Note that if no comparator function is specified to the built-in sort method, the default order is lexicographic (alphabetical), not natural!
-This can lead to bugs when sorting an array of numbers.
+This can lead to surprising behavior when sorting an array of numbers.

 <a name="d3_min" href="#d3_min">#</a> d3.<b>min</b>(<i>array</i>[, <i>accessor</i>])